kctess5/range_libc/README.md

 ![Range Method Performance Comparison](./media/comparison.png)

+The above benchmarks were performed on an NVIDIA Jetson TX1 with a single thread.
 For a better treatment, see the paper associated with this library.
 Link coming very soon!

 <!--- ///////////////////////////// Bresenham's Line Description ////////////////////////////// -->